dotnet/corert/Documentation/botr/type-system.md

 ![hierarchy](../images/typesystem-hierarchy.png)

-Most of the classes in this hierarchy are not supposed to be derived by type system user and many of them are sealed to prevent that.
+Most of the classes in this hierarchy are not supposed to be derived by the type system user and many of them are sealed to prevent that.

 The classes that are extensible (and are actually abstract classes) are shown with dark background above.
-The concrete class should provide implementation of the abstract and virtual methods based on some logic, such as reading metadata from an ECMA 335 module file (the type system already provides such implementation of `MetadataType` in its `EcmaType`, for example).
+The concrete class should provide implementation of the abstract and virtual methods based on some logic, such as reading metadata from an ECMA-335 module file (the type system already provides such implementation of `MetadataType` in its `EcmaType`, for example).
 Ideally, the type system consumers should operate on the abstract classes and use the concrete class only when creating a new instance.
-Casting to the concrete implementation type is discouraged.
+Casting to the concrete implementation type such as `EcmaType` is discouraged.

 ## Type system classes